-- MIT Sloan Management Review published an analysis of software development practices in 2001 - Strong correlation between quality of software system and the early delivery of a partially functioning system - the less functional the initial delivery the higher the quality of the final delivery! - Strong correlation between final quality of software system and frequent deliveries of increasing functionality - the more frequent the deliveries, the higher the final quality! - Customers may choose to put initial/intermediate systems into production use; or they may simply review functionality and provide feedback
+- MIT Sloan Management Review published an analysis of software development practices in 2001 - Strong correlation between quality of software system and the early delivery of a partially functioning system - the less functional the initial delivery the higher the quality of the final delivery! - Strong correlation between final quality of software system and frequent deliveries of increasing functionality - the more frequent the deliveries, the higher the final quality! - Customers may choose to put these systems into production use or simply review and provide feedback